ready4-dev/readyforwhatsnext/content/en/docs/Framework/Implementation/Modularity/index.en.md

 </div>

-A formal (S4) `Ready4Module` child-class and its associated methods used to implement a discrete sub-component of the ready4 youth mental health model.
+An instance of `Ready4Module` (or classes that inherit from `Ready4Module`) and its associated methods.

 </div>

 </div>

-`ready4` includes two child classes of `Ready4Module`.
+`ready4` includes two module templates that inherit from `Ready4Module`.
 These are `Ready4Public` and `Ready4Private` and both are almost as minimally informative as their parent (the only difference being that their instances have the values "Public" or "Private" assigned to the `dissemination_1L_chr` slot).

 <div class="highlight">